 The intersecting crises could present a turning point in our energy system, says Riofrancos.
 Amid the landscape of stalled protest movements and legal challenges on hold, those pushing back against fossil fuel infrastructure have seen one major victory amid the coronavirus pandemic.

 In late March, a federal judge struck down permits for the Dakota Access Pipeline, ordering the Army Corps of Engineers to prepare an environmental impact statement.
 This brought a moment of joy to the Standing Rock Sioux Tribe in its legal battle with the government agency, the tribe’s attorney Jan Hasselman tells Truthout.
 Nonetheless, the battle over a just energy transition is in completely uncharted territory, Hasselman says.

 In the next two months, the Standing Rock Sioux will make their case as to why the Dakota Access Pipeline should be shut down in the interim period while the Army Corps of Engineers prepares its response, over online meetings with a judge in Washington, D.C.

 “The mere fact we will have a conversation about shutting down a $4 billion piece of infrastructure would have been inconceivable just a few years ago,” says Hasselman.

-CORRECTION: This article has been updated on April 5 to reflect that the Brooklyn pipeline is now on hold.
+UPDATE: This article has been updated on April 5 to reflect that the Brooklyn pipeline is now on hold.